johnfoster-pge-utexas/PGE383-AdvGeomechanics/syllabus/syllabus.md

 | Dec.
 12         | **Final Exam** | |

-**Disability Statement:** The University of Austin provides upon request appropriate academic accommodations for qualified students with disabilities.
+**Disability Statement:** The University of Texas at Austin provides upon request appropriate academic accommodations for qualified students with disabilities.
 For more information, contact the Office of the Dean of Students at 512-471-6259 or see <a href="https://www.utexas.edu/diversity/ddce/ssd/" target="_blank">https://www.utexas.edu/diversity/ddce/ssd/</a> for more information.